jlo87/basic-go/README.md

 # basic-go
-Golang introduction with basic + advanced syntax and best practices.
+Go introduction with basic + advanced syntax and best practices.